ricsxn/unlocker/README.md

 # unlocker

-Unlock your mac using your bluetooth device.
+Unlock your mac using bluetooth devices.

 ## Structure